-The Iraqi Radio and Television Union was launched on June 22, 2012, in the Iraqi city of Najaf with a founding conference on September 17, 2013, in Baghdad.
+Launched on June 22, 2012, in Najaf.
+Held a founding conference on September 17, 2013, in Baghdad.

-Muhammad Dhiya al-Beedhawee, an Iraqi cleric was elected as the head of The Iraqi Radio and Television Union on June 22, 2012, but was quickly replaced by Hamid al-Husseini, an Iraqi cleric who has close ties to the Iranian Supreme Leader’s office.
-Husseini holds colonel rank in the Islamic Revolutionary Guard Corps (IRGC)—a connection that began forming after he fled Iraq during Saddam Hussein’s era.
+Iraqi cleric Muhammad Dhiya al-Beedhawee was elected as the union's head on June 22, 2012, then quickly replaced by Hamid al-Husseini, an Iraqi cleric with close ties to the Iranian Supreme Leader’s office.
+Husseini holds the rank of colonel in Iran's Islamic Revolutionary Guard Corps (IRGC), a connection that began forming after he fled Iraq during the Saddam Hussein era.

-The Iraqi Radio and Television Union has helped create a sustainable infrastructure for muqawama TV and Radio channels in Iraq.
-Since its establishment in 2012, Iraq has witnessed an exponential growth in the numbers and the capacity of muqawama editorial and technical cadres.
-The union also help sustain these channels through funding provisions, providing technical and/or logistic support and training for members.
+The union has helped create a sustainable infrastructure for muqawama television and radio channels in Iraq.
+Since its establishment, the numbers and capacity of Iraqi muqawama editorial and technical cadres have grown exponentially.
+The union also helps sustain these channels through funding provisions, technical/logistical support, and training.

 Chain of command: